ProtocolONE/devenv/README.md

     docker-compose up

 The file docker-compose.build.yaml builds and run docker images for each service.
-First, clone all services repositories to the working directory, then go to the devenv dir and run:
+First, clone all necessary P1 services repositories to the working directory, then go to the devenv dir and run:

     copy docker-compose.build.yaml docker-compose.yaml
     docker-compose up